Joycechidi/Data-Science-Portfolio/Canadian-Data-Scientists-Kaggle-Survey/ReadMe.md

 1. Images used are cited in the notebook.
 2. Data plot photo from Carlos Muza on Unsplash
 3. Canada flag photo from Maxime Vermeil (@max.vrm) on Unsplash

+# Author
+Blog post and Code for this analysis provided by Joyce Chidiadi